beechovsky/adv_js_concepts/notes/Types.md

 Actual mistake made by language creator.
 Too costly to fix, so this is how we do.

 #### `undefined` or `null`
-`undefined` is the absence of a definition.
+`undefined` is the absence of a *definition*.
 Default value when JS engine initializes variables, for instance.

-`null` is the absence of a value.
+`null` is the absence of a *value*.

 #### `typeof function(){}`
 Returns 'function'!
 Technically, there is no function type.
 Arrays and functions are objects.
-More detail later.
+More detail in later sections.

 #### Finding Array types
-Use Array.isArray(), as typeof will simply return 'object'.
+Use `Array.isArray()`, as `typeof` will simply return 'object'.

+*See snippets/types/isArray.js*

 #### Standard built-in objects
 "Everything is JavaScript is an object." - Not really.